Fine Dining and Nightlife in Santa Fe

 • Second Street Brewery

 This popular local watering hole has expanded to fill three locations: the Original Second Street Brewery, the Santa Fe Railyard Arts District, and the massive Rufina Taproom.
-Enjoy delicious food with fish n chips being the best in Santa Fe, a rotating selection of the brewery’s beers on tap, and it is a brewery with live music.
-And, Gluten-Free Beer.…is that possible?
+Enjoy delicious food, including the best fish n’ chips in Santa Fe, a rotating selection of the brewery’s beers on tap, and live music.
+And gluten-free beer… is that possible?

 After Experiencing “The City Different”